List of Emmerdale characters introduced in 2025: Dylan Penders

 Dylan Penders, portrayed by Fred Kettle, first appeared on 4 February.
 He was introduced in a special episode that centred on established character April Windsor (Amelia Flanagan).
-Dylan is a gay teenager squatting with that April meets when she decides to become homeless for a number of weeks.
+Dylan is a teenager squatting whom April meets during her time on the streets.
 Kettle's portrayal of Dylan was praised by viewers of the soap, who demanded he should return as a regular cast member.
 Daniel Kilkelly from Digital Spy described Dylan's character to be "highly praised."
 Bradley Riches also auditioned for the role, but was instead cast as Lewis Barton.

 It was later confirmed that Kettle would return to Emmerdale in March as part of a "dramatic reunion" for himself and April.
 April, who had been at home for several weeks, visits a derelict squat to find Dylan, unknowingly followed by her father, Marlon Dingle (Mark Charnock).
 Marlon jumps to the wrong conclusion and pins Dylan against a wall, who responds by asking them to leave.
 However, Dylan arrives in Emmerdale village the next day after an invite from April, who believes he could "make a life for himself in a close-knit community like Emmerdale".
 He is shocked to learn that April's child was born stillborn and named after their dead homeless friend, Becca (Becca Ashton).
 Wanting to please April, Marlon allows Dylan to stay in their family home until he can get clean from drugs.
 However, he grows weary of Dylan's presence and plants drugs stolen from Rhona Goskirk's (Zoë Henry) veterinary surgery on Dylan.
 With even April doubting Dylan, he leaves.
 Marlon is later informed that Dylan has overdosed on drugs and is in hospital; he visits Dylan with a bag of food and offers to pay for private rehabilitation for him.
 Marlon suggests he tells April the truth about framing him, but Dylan asks him to continue lying to avoid more disruption for April.
 The Metro confirmed that this was the last of Dylan's stint on the soap.

 On 2 May 2025, Emmerdale producer Laura Shaw announced that Kettle would be reprising his role as Dylan.
 She told Digital Spy: "Lovely Fred Kettle, who plays Dylan, is coming back to the show."
 She also revealed that there would also be some new arrivals as part of Dylan's storyline: "He's going to be bringing his past back to the village with him.
 And that's going to cause huge problems for April and the wider family there.
 We've got a couple of exciting new castings that are joining us for that story, but I'm not allowed to tell you who they are.
 Watch this space, because it's very exciting."
 It was later revealed that he would be involved with Ray Walters (Joe Absolom).